The Hebert Twins

 “I would like everyone to know how much of a blessing the Fisher House is.
 The Landstuhl Fisher House provides a home away from home to all military families facing stressful situations.

 The Hebert twins are now healthy two year olds!
 We are thrilled they are doing so well and that we were able to provide their family with the support they deserved!

 The Morton Family

 When Mr. Morton was informed he would require eight weeks of radiation he and his wife were understandably very overwhelmed.
 Not only were they faced with his diagnosis but the logistics and financial implications of his treatments being located in Homburg.
-Homburg is a three hundred kilometer drive roundtrip from their home.
+Homburg is a 300 kilometer drive round trip from their home.
 His treatment schedule was Monday through Friday for eight weeks!
-As Mr. Morton would not be able to dive himself to and from his treatments each day Mrs. Morton was faced with having to take extended leave from her job.
+As Mr. Morton would not be able to drive himself to and from his treatments each day Mrs. Morton was faced with having to take extended leave from her job.

 Things seemed pretty bleak….then they were informed they could stay at the Landstuhl Fisher House during Mr. Morton’s treatment period.
 As the Landstuhl Fisher House is less than 50 kilometers round trip this was a much better option!
 Also, Mrs. Morton was able to stay with her husband and telework due to our WIFI that is provided to our guests.
 In total, the Mortons spent around 40 days calling the Fisher House home!

 When we asked Mr. Morton about his experience staying with us he had the following to say: